atakanyasar/cmpe591-hw2-q-learning/README.md

 ## Conclusion
 - Config 2 did not perform well, indicating that it failed to learn effectively.
 As a result, Config 1 was chosen for further training.
 - The reward plot shows an upward trend, confirming that the model is learning over time.
-- The model was trained for approximately 24 hours, but additional training time is needed to achieve better performance.
+- The model was trained for approximately 24 hours, but additional training time is needed to achieve perfect performance.